IBM/openapi-validator/README.md

 Specific validation "rules" can be turned off, or configured to trigger an error, warning, info, or hint message in the validator output.
 Some validations can be configured even further, such as switching the case convention to validate against for parameter names.
 Additionally, certain files can be ignored by the validator.
 Any glob placed in a file called `.validateignore` will always be ignored by the validator at runtime.
 This is set up like a `.gitignore` or a `.eslintignore` file.

+The validator also employs the [`Spectral`](https://github.com/stoplightio/spectral) validation/linting engine to detect certain issues in the API document.
+Spectral rules can also be configured to trigger an error, warning, info, or hint message in the validator output with the `.spectral.yaml` configuration file.
+Spectral further supports the creation of custom rules using a simple but powerful yaml syntax or custom Javascript functions.
+See the [Spectral configuration](#spectral-configuration) section for more details.

 ### Setup
 To set up the configuration capability, simply run the command `lint-openapi init`.